Welcome to the 2025 American Criterium Cup

 The race itself is a conventional six-turn L-shaped course with a long finishing straight following the final turn.
 The course is just under 0.8 of a mile and is flat, although the altitude of the “Mile High City,” coming in at 5,500 feet does create a different dynamic for the racing.
 Ultimately, the race tends to favor the sprinters, however, there is always room for a surprise, especially as local riders have the benefit of knowing how to give their all where the air is thinner.

-Bommarito Audi West County Gateway Cup – Sunday, September 1 – St. Louis, Missouri
+Bommarito Audi West County Gateway Cup – Sunday, August 31 – St. Louis, Missouri

-The ACC season finale might be the last of the eight races, but it is worthy of its status as the curtain closer on the season with “The Hill” of the Giro Della Motagna the Sunday before Labor Day.
+The ACC season finale might be the last of the eight races, but it is worthy of its status as the curtain closer on the season with “The Hill” of the Giro Della Montagna the Sunday before Labor Day.
 St Louis is a city that has a rich history and is renowned for the diversity within its neighborhoods.
 The four-day event’s flagship race on Sunday calls one of the city’s historically Italian neighborhoods home, delivering an intense sense of Italian heritage, gorgeous brick home architecture, and vibrant crowds.

 On paper, the course is like several other races on the ACC calendar with the lap featuring four corners over one mile.
 Nevertheless, as the name suggests, the race is defined by the hill that takes riders to the top of the course around turn three, before they plunge back down to the long finish straight.
-The Gateway Cup’s Giro Della Motagna is a great example of how not all four-corner criteriums are created the same and should provide a fascinating cap to a great summer season of racing in the American Criterium Cup.
+The Gateway Cup’s Giro Della Montagna is a great example of how not all four-corner criteriums are created the same and should provide a fascinating cap to a great summer season of racing in the American Criterium Cup.

 How does the series work?